rprinz08/hBPF/readme.md

 ![hBPF CPU](doc/images/cpu.png)

-The hBPF CPU has access to separated program- and data memory ([Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture)).
+The hBPF CPU has access to separated program- and data-memory ([Harvard architecture](https://en.wikipedia.org/wiki/Harvard_architecture)).
-Data memory (8-Bit) in this example, holds network packets which are processed based on the instructions in program memory (64-Bit).
+Data-memory (8-Bit) holds network packets (defaults to 2048 bytes) which are processed based on the instructions in program memory (64-Bit, defaults to 1024 bytes).

 At the moment the `/reset` signals goes HIGH, the CPU starts processing instructions read